AStrizh/QTWordShuffle/README.md

 The objective is to figure out the word and rearrange the letters into the correct order by dragging them into the appropriate positions.

 Current Status:
 All major logic and functionality is completed.
 From here only UI/UX work left.
-When the word is solved, right now, there is only a message in the terminal.
-Will create some UI element that informs user when correct or incorrect.

 As of last update:
-Letters lock in position and track their "correctness".
-If two letters are moved into the same spot the overlapped letter gets an animation moving it to its original location.
+Red arrow button labeled skip is visible when first presented with a word challenge.
+If solved correctly, red arrow goes away and a green arrow appears.

 Next Steps:
 Add UI/UX elements informing the user they are correct.
-Allowing them to skip a letter or move on to the next puzzle.
-Will likely add a red arrow for skipping and a gold arrow for advancing.
-The gold arrow will be hidden until correct, the red arrow will hide once correct.
 Will show user what the last word was.
+Add a Reset button that moves the letters to the original positions.
+Keep track of the number of solved vs skipped challenges.
+Add a welcome screen.
+Remove visible correct answer in the "Hint" section.

 ## Process